 - 1 celery stalk with leaves

-- Wash a lime then wedge it.
-Cut a small slit in the center of the lime wedge and run it around the edge of a tall glass.
+- Wedge the lime.
+Cut a small slit in a lime wedge and run it around the edge of a tall glass.

 - Pour two tablespoons of celery salt in a small dish.
 Insert the rim of the glass in the celery salt and twist it.
 This will give the rim a nice coating of celery salt.
 This is an important step, so don't omit it.

 - Add a few cubes of ice to the glass, then pour in the Clamato juice.
 Add equal parts of Tabasco sauce and Worcestershire sauce.
-For an extremely mild version, use 2 dashes of each, and for a spicier version try 6 dashes.
+For an extremely mild version, use 2 dashes of each, and for a spicier version try ¼ teaspoon.

 - Stir carefully with a long handled spoon.
-Taste.
-If necessary, add more Tabasco or Worcestershire sauce.
+Taste and add more Tabasco or Worcestershire sauce if desired.

-- Sprinkle on some freshly ground black pepper on top.
+- Sprinkle some freshly ground black pepper on top.

 - Garnish with another lime wedge and a celery stalk with leaves.